-Every child wants to play, and one of the places that they go to in order to do so are playgrounds, which is why it is so important to ensure that every park is accessible for every child.
+Every child wants to play, and one of the places that they go to to do so are playgrounds, which is why it is so important to ensure that every park is accessible for every child.

 In fact, in May 2007 the Canadian Standards Association or CSA released an updated version of its CAN/CSA Z164 or the Children’s Playspaces and Equipment Standard.
 With this document came a new accessibility guideline called Annex H. This guideline is closely aligned with the Americans with Disabilities Act: Accessibility Guidelines for Play Areas.

 The purpose of Annex H is to establish a minimum accessibility requirement for all newly constructed play spaces as well as any renovations and retrofits that need to take place on existing playgrounds.
 The purpose is to ensure all children can have fun when they go to a playground, and the only way to do that is to ensure that every child has a general level of usability of every playground.
 In fact, it is recommended all users of CAN/CSA-Z614 adopt Annex H as its Accessibility Standard for new and renovated playgrounds.

 Where Does Annex H Apply?

 Annex H would apply to all new construction playgrounds, which are designed for children 18 months to 12 years old.
 These play spaces can be located in a variety of different settings including schools, parks, institutions, private resorts and other areas of public use.

 It can also apply to existing play areas where a renovation and/or retrofit occur.

 What is a Play Component?

 When you read Annex H it mentions the term play component, but what is a play component?
 Play components are the elements, which are designed to generate social activities and learning, they can be integrated into the play structure or not.
 Examples include components for sliding, swinging, climbing, spring riders, swing sets and play panels.

 Elevated play components are playing elements, which are part of the structure and placed on platform decks.

 Ground-level play components are all of the components which are accessible from ground level and that the exit is at ground level.